ludwig/docker-aptly/README.md

 `--log-driver=syslog` | Send nginx logs to syslog on the Docker host  (requires Docker 1.6 or higher) `--restart=always` | Automatically start the container when the Docker daemon starts `--name="aptly"` | Name of the container
-`--volume $(pwd)/aptly:/opt/aptly` | Path that aptly will use to store its data : mapped path in the container `--publish 80:80` | Docker host port : mapped port in the container `--env FULL_NAME="First Last"` | The first and last name that will be associated with the GPG apt signing key `--env EMAIL_ADDRESS="your@email.com"` | The email address that will be associated with the GPG apt signing key
+`--volume aptly-data:/opt/aptly` | Path or volume's name that aptly will use to store his data : mapped path in the container `--publish 80:80` | Docker host port : mapped port in the container `--env FULL_NAME="First Last"` | The first and last name that will be associated with the GPG apt signing key `--env EMAIL_ADDRESS="your@email.com"` | The email address that will be associated with the GPG apt signing key